 "Chris's knowledge about the social Web, emerging technologies, and best practices runs deep.
 He knows what works, what might work and what's on the horizon.
 Best of all: he can explain it."

-Christopher consults as a creative strategist and copywriter for brands and for new media.
+Christopher consults as a creative strategist and copywriter for brands, books, and new media.
 He has helped solve complex content puzzles for clients as diverse as The Bill and Melinda Gates Foundation, Coachella, Emerson College, LegalZoom, The Oxford English Dictionary, and State Street Global Markets; he has created second-screen stories for Bad Robot, Mattel, Paramount, Universal, and the Walt Disney Company; and he has worked on brand identity projects for Logitech, Neato Robotics, SquareTrade, and Toms.

 Content strategy and development for various transmedia properties, including projects for Mattel's Monster High, Bad Robot's Star Trek, and Guillermo del Toro's Mama.
 Featured on AMC's The Pitch.

 Senior producer / strategist at leading interactive agency.
 State Street Global Markets, ShoreBank, Emerson College, Poets & Writers.
 Led DP's social media initiatives.

 Developing new media strategies for Emmy- and Peabody-winning TV series Art21, to increase knowledge of contemporary art, ignite discussion, and inspire creative thinking.

 Producer with industry-leading interactive agency.
 Oxford University Press, O'Reilly, MIT, Columbia, Harvard, The Ford Foundation, the Carr Foundation, The World Bank.

 Director of TCG's web department and web editor of American Theater magazine, maintaining the website for the national organization for American theatre.